The Storyteller: Wodiczko

 Today, although there is still a strong plight of “us” vs. “them”, there is an ongoing dialogue in the general community about how we can close this gap.
 How we can represent each person as their own individual without having to regard them only through stereotypes, prejudices, or assumptions.
 The global market is more open because of the Internet and the access we have online.
 The world’s history has always involved immigration and belonging, and it will continue to do so.
 Rather than focus on the negatives, there is a future(present) of technology that opens up culture.
 We are able to translate foreign languages to our native language online.
 Babel Fish (the original online translator) has introduced Babel Fish earphones through Google.
 You can experience nearly real-time translation by having someone speak their language into the speaker on your phone, and have it translate into your native language back into your earphones… giving the ability to have an open dialogue in real time.

 Language is the biggest barrier to communication.
 In hand it is the biggest barrier in learning about individual stories and understanding other people.
 Knowledge is the key to understanding and hopefully abolishing ignorance.
-Information gets misused, especially in today’s age, so the further along we move into the future… the more we have to learn and communicate.
+Information gets misused, especially in today’s age, so the further along we move into the future… the more we have to learn to communicate.